How to Blend Data in Google Data Studio

 Setting Up a Table Without Data Blending

-Let’s start our journey of learning how to blend data in Google Data Studio by creating a new report.
+Let’s start our journey of learning how to blend data in Looker Studio by creating a new report.

-On your Google Data Studio homepage, click on the + button.
+1. On your Looker Studio homepage, click on the + button.

 A list of the connected Google data sources is available on the right side of the page.